common-workflow-language/user_guide/_episodes/07-containers.md

 {: .source}

 Before we run this, lets just break it down and see what some bits do.
-Most of this has been explained in previous sections, the only bit that is really new is the docker section.
+Most of this has been explained in previous sections, the only part that is really new is the `dockerRequirement` section.

 ~~~